Randy Moss: Analyst career

 Upon his release from the 49ers, Moss was hired as an analyst for Fox Sports 1's Fox Football Daily show.
 Moss was hired as an associate head coach and defensive coordinator at Victory Christian Center High School in Charlotte, North Carolina, in June 2014, where his son was attending high school and playing football.

 In July 2016, Moss joined ESPN as an analyst, appearing on Sunday NFL Countdown and Monday Night Countdown.
 He was inducted into the Pro Football Hall of Fame in 2018.
 In 2019, Moss was named to the National Football League 100th Anniversary All-Time Team.

 Personal life

 Moss's parents are Maxine Moss and Randy Pratt.
 Moss has little contact with his father.
 He has a sister named Lutisia and had a brother Eric, who had a short stint in the NFL as an offensive tackle with the Minnesota Vikings.
-Moss has five children: Sydney, Senali, Sylee, Thaddeus, and Montigo.
-Moss is a Christian, attested by his NFL Hall of Fame speech.
+Randy's high school girlfriend was Elizabeth "Libby" Offutt, with whom he shares five children: sons Thaddeus & Montigo, daughters Sydney, Senali & Sylee, his wife is Lydia Moss, with whom he has daughter Lordes-Randi; he also has daughters Lyric and Lexi from other relationships.
+Moss is a Christian.